 - 1 bell pepper, sliced in thin strips

 - 1/2 bunch green onions, chopped fine- separating the white from the green stems

 - 3 tablespoons sesame seeds, toasted

 Soba Noodle Sauce:

 - Bring water to a boil and cook the soba noodles according to the package, (just slightly on the al dente side).
-Drain in cool water to remove gluten and starchiness.
+Drain in cool water to remove starchiness.
 (This helps the texture and prevents the soba noodles from getting gummy and gluey).
 Set aside.

 - Stir together the sauce ingredients: sesame oil, rice vinegar, maple syrup, soy sauce.

 - Heat oil over medium-high heat in a wok or skillet.
 Add napa cabbage, shiitake mushrooms, carrot strips, and a sprinkle of salt.
 Stir constantly for 2-3 minutes.
 Stir in garlic and ginger for 1-2 minutes.
 Add bell pepper and white part of the green onion stir-frying for 2-3 minutes until just tender but still crisp.

 - Add the soba noodles and sauce.
 Toss together 1-2 minutes letting it thoroughly heat through.